Shivini

 Shivini (𒀭𒅆𒄿𒌑𒄿𒉌), also known as Siuini, Artinis, Ardinis, was a solar god in the mythology of the Iron Age kingdom of Urartu in the Armenian Highlands.
 He is the third god in a triad with Khaldi and Theispas.
 The Assyrian god Shamash is a counterpart to Shivini.
 He was depicted as a man on his knees, holding up a solar disc.
 His wife was most likely a goddess called Tushpuea who is listed as the third goddess on the Mheri-Dur inscription.

-Armen Petrosyan and other scholars argue that his name derives from a Hittite source, and is, therefore, of Indo-European origin.
+Armen Petrosyan and other scholars argue that his name derives from a Hittite source, and is, therefore, of the same Indo-European origin as the names of Ancient Greek Zeus and Roman Jupiter.